Omjihn/CS50/Project_2/README.md

 ## Access Data In My DB

-Each DB research can return 0, 1 or more items, you can order them by creation date for example.
+Database queries can return 0, 1, or more items.
+You can also sort them, for example, by creation date.

-For example if I want to find every user with the username Kevin:
+For instance, to find all users with the username "Kevin", you can use the following query:

 ```py
 Users = User.objects.filter(username='Kevin')